See ALL my book recommendations for 10 year olds here.

 A Wrinkle in Time by Madeline L’Engle

 A Wrinkle in Time is a remarkable, well-written adventure in space that deals with the overarching theme of good vs. evil.
-Meg and her brother, Charles Wallace, and friend, Calvin, set of to find her scientist father who disappeared while researching tesseracts.
+Meg and her brother, Charles Wallace, and friend, Calvin, set off to find her scientist father who disappeared while researching tesseracts.
 I’ve read this book so many times, I can’t count and every time it’s just as fantastic.
 Box set here.

 Chasing the Falconers by Gordon Korman

 Aidan and Meg Falconer are their parents’ only hope.
 The Falconer parents are facing life in prison — unless Aidan and Meg can follow a trail of clues to prove their innocence.
 The problem?
 Right now they’re trapped in a juvenile detention center.
 They escape to find themselves on the run, both from the authorities and from a sinister attacker who has his own reason to stop them.
 The Falconers must use their wits to make it across the country … with plenty of tests along the way.
-This series is compelling, perfect for reluctant readers.
+This series is compelling, and its fast-paced adventure is perfect for reluctant readers.

-Nightmares! by Jason Segel and Kirsten Miller, illustrated by Karl Kwasny FANTASY ADVENTURE
+Nightmares! by Jason Segel and Kirsten Miller, illustrated by Karl Kwasny

 After discovering her missing aunt’s diary, Annabelle Doll can’t stop wondering about what happened and is determined to find out — even at the risk of becoming “Permanent”.
 Will she leave the safety of her family’s dollhouse to find her aunt?
-Kids love this enthralling adventure of the dolls in a dollhouse that are real and do come to life when we’re not watching.
+Kids love this exciting adventure of the dolls in a dollhouse who are real and do come to life when we’re not watching.
 Box set here.

 The Green Ember by S.D.
 Smith